webgriffe/esb/README.md

 Integrating different systems together is a matter of data flows.
 With Webgriffe ESB every data flow goes one way, from a system to another through a Beanstalkd **tube**.
 Every tube must have a **producer** which creates **jobs** and a **worker** that processes them.
 So data goes from the producer to the worker through the tube.

 With Webgriffe ESB you integrate different systems by only implementing producers and workers.
-The framework will take care of the rest.
+The framework takes care of the rest.

-Webgriffe ESB is designed to use a single binary which is used as a main entry point of the whole application; all the producers and workers are started and executed by that single PHP binary.
-This is possible by using the [Amp](http://amphp.org/) concurrency framework.
+Webgriffe ESB is designed to use a single binary which is used as the main entry point of the whole application; all the producers and workers are started and executed by that single PHP binary.
+This is possible thanks to the [Amp](http://amphp.org/) concurrency framework.

 Requirements
 ------------